Do I Qualify?

 Which States Accept Out-of-State Medical Marijuana Cards?

-Looking to find your medical cannabis in a state that hasn’t yet legalized it?
+Are you wondering if you can use your medical marijuana card in another state?
 It may be tempting to drive across neighboring state lines with more cannabis-friendly laws.
-However, the number of states that will authorize qualified patients from out-of-state medical marijuana programs is still relatively small.
+However, the number of states that will allow out-of-state medical marijuana cards is still relatively small.

-That doesn’t mean you can’t access a green state’s medical marijuana programs, though.
+That doesn’t mean you can’t access a state’s medical marijuana programs, though.
 Many places will either permit patients access to dispensaries and/or permit medical cannabis possession within a reasonable amount.
 Cannabis laws are constantly changing across the country, and it’s refreshing to see that the list of cannabis-friendly states is steadily growing!
-Let’s take a look at which U.S. states have a reciprocity program for visitors who are cannabis patients.
+Let’s take a look at what states allow out-of-state medical cards for visitors who are cannabis patients.

 As different levels of cannabis legalization grow across the country, it’s important to know what you’re looking for in terms of out-of-state cannabis consumption.
-There are basically two levels of legalized cannabis: medical and recreational.
-Some states with recreational use may be willing to sell recreational cannabis to out-of-state patients with medical marijuana cards, while others may allow you to visit medical dispensaries.
-(Not all states have differences between medical and recreational cannabis for sale, though most have different tax rates for medicinal users versus recreational users.)
+There are two levels of legalized cannabis: medical and recreational (adult use).
+Some states with recreational use may be willing to sell recreational cannabis to out-of-state patients with medical marijuana cards, while others may allow you to visit medical dispensaries (not all states have differences between medical and recreational cannabis for sale, though most have different tax rates for medicinal users versus recreational users).

 Of the 38 states that have legalized medical cannabis, these are the ones that currently accept out-of-state MMJ cards in some form or another: